 399 Junior Recital (or Production of a Tape Recording).
 Fall (0), Spring (0).

 A minimum of 3 credits of private instruction on the major instrument or voice must be taken concurrently.
 Recital must be 30 minutes in length.
 CN only.

-400 Form and Analysis.
+400 Analysis of Post-Tonal Music.
 Spring (2).